Summary of Table service functionality

 The Table service has the following restrictions on functionality provided by OData.

-The Table service does not support using the Credentials property of the DataServiceContext class to authenticate a request.
-Instead, you must authenticate a request against the Table service by adding an
+The Table service does not support using the Credentials property of the DataServiceContext class to authorize a request.
+Instead, you must authorize a request against the Table service by adding an

 Authorization header to the request.
-For more information, see Authentication for the Azure Storage Services.
+For more information, see Authorize requests to Azure Storage.

 Not all property types supported by the OData are supported by the Table service.
 For a list of supported property types, see Understanding the Table Service Data Model.